 This is a beautiful area, full of giant, looming trees, an endlessly photogenic canyon/creek that alternates between narrow rapids and calm swimming pools.

 It is a popular hiking area for the forest atmosphere, several outstanding bridges, a few nice waterfalls, plus 30-foot, 60-foot and 90-foot ponds.
 These crystal clear sections are popular with swimmers in summer but are pretty impressive to look at any time of year.

-Unfortunately, the main Lynn Creek suspension bridge was closed when we visited but there were other bridges open to both the north and south so it was no problem completing a loop.
+Unfortunately, the spectacular Lynn Canyon Suspension Bridge was closed when we visited but there were other bridges open to both the north and south so it was no problem completing a loop.
 You’ll want to check on the latest status before you go to determine the exact route you want to do.

 All of the Lynn Valley trails are well-maintained but have occasional sections of roots and mud.
 One of the best parts of Lynn Valley was the ability to mix and match different trails to find the perfect fit of distance, difficulty and scenery.